evil

 Congestion

-evil makes sure that all clients receive the stream in time.
-If one client experiences a buffer underrun, it notifies the sender instance, which then immediately stops transmitting.
-If transmission keeps stopping often soon after start, this could mean that at least one client doesn’t have enough bandwidth for evil to work properly.
-It could also mean that one client’s clock is ahead in time.
-Make sure that all participating client’s master is in sync.
+evil makes sure that all peers receive the stream in time.
+If one peer experiences a buffer underrun, it notifies the sender instance, which then immediately stops transmitting.

 Correct timing

-evil tries to start playback exactly aligned to the generated instruments, offset by the delay in the delay parameter.
+evil tries to start playback exactly aligned to the sound generating instruments, offset by the delay in the delay parameter.
 This only works correctly, if the effective round-trip audio latency is configured correctly in netpd-preferences.